icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

    For secure authorization, we require a valid Google email address (Gmail or G Suite) for logging into the ICGC DACO Website as an application submitter.

-   Once your application is approved, applicants and collaborators have access to ICGC Controlled Data associated only to the Google/G Suite email address that is provided on the application, which will also be used to login to either the [ICGC ARGO Platform](https://platform.icgc-argo.org/) or [ICGC 25K Data Portal](https://dcc.icgc.org/).
+   Once your application is approved, Applicants and Collaborators have access to ICGC Controlled Data associated only to the Google/G Suite email address that is provided on the application, which will also be used to login to either the [ICGC ARGO Platform](https://platform.icgc-argo.org/) or [ICGC 25K Data Portal](https://dcc.icgc.org/).

 11. **Do I need to include institutional email addresses for all of the students on my application?**